 The United Nations (UN) World Commission on Environment and Development defines sustainable development as a trajectory where future generations are secured the same level of welfare as present living generations.
 As the number of middle class rises, our natural resources are required to support population expansion and will rapidly decrease at current trends.
 Waste generated by high income countries is currently estimated at 3.5 million tonnes per day, and is growing in proportion to the growth in middle-class populations.
 In addition, 2 billion tonnes of solid waste are produced each year by the world’s cities.
 Sustainable industrial initiatives are necessary to stabilize our environment and society and decrease the depletion of our natural resources, reduce emissions, and stimulate regeneration of our natural ecosystems.

-This economic principle start with the design process, with a focus on action and investment in a framework that is tailored for each company and culture.
-The design process spurs innovation and is truly individualized for each organization.
+This economic principle start with the design process, with a focus on action and investment in a framework that guides us deliberately toward disarmament, improved air quality, regenerative ecosystems, peace, and a higher standard of living and wellbeing for the whole world.